 Rehabilitation Exercises to Prevent Achilles Tendinitis Re-Injury

-Learn the crucial 4 steps to properly rehabilitate Achilles tendinitis and make your Achilles stronger than it’s ever been.
+5 crucial steps to properly rehabilitate Achilles tendinitis and make your Achilles stronger than it’s ever been.

 If you’ve followed the advice from the previous two issues, you’ve come over 80% of the way.
 You may even feel that your Achilles is fully recovered.
 Your treatment so far may have stopped the swelling and bleeding, and it may have reduced the amount of scar tissue in the Achilles and calf muscles.